kpoloney/create_aip/README.md

 - `--bagger_config` points to the configuration YAML file for Islandora Bagger.
 If not specified, the script will create one.

+## Mint ARK for local objects

+This script creates ARKs for objects stored locally.
+The script takes three arguments:
+- `--larkm` requires the base url of the larkm host.
+- `--objects` is the location of either a single file or folder to be processed or a directory of objects to process.
+- `--single_obj` if minting an ARK for only one object, set this argument to "True" if the `--objects` argument is not a single file.
+Otherwise, all items within a single folder will each be given an ARK.

 ## Local Objects

 This script creates AIPs for objects that are stored locally and will not be hosted online.
-If the object does not have an ARK already indexed in [larkm](https://github.com/mjordan/larkm), then one will be minted.
+If the object does not have an ARK already indexed in [larkm](https://github.com/mjordan/larkm), then you will have to first run the `mint_local_ARK.py` script.

-Users must have [FITS](https://projects.iq.harvard.edu/fits/get-started-using-fits) installed, must have access to the drive location on which objects are saved, and have permission to query the larkm API.
+Users must have [FITS](https://projects.iq.harvard.edu/fits/get-started-using-fits) installed if technical metadata will be included.
+Users must have access to the drive location on which objects are saved, and have permission to query the larkm API.